philipshih/philipshih.github.io/index.md

 <br/>

 # Interests
-I am broadly interested in applications of statistical learning in medicine and public health.
+I am interested in applications of statistical learning in medicine and public health.

-I enjoy finding ways to automate things and minimize redundancy.
+I enjoy finding ways to automate things and reduce redundancy.

 I love learning about technology, anthropology, and geopolitics.
 I keep a bookshelf of my current reads [here](https://www.goodreads.com/user/show/108682054-philip-shih).